genestack/admin-docs/docs/usage/tools/odm-sdk/terminal/dictionaries-and-ontologies/loading-new-ontology.md

 ## Requirements

 - Configured odm-sdk.
 See [Configured odm-sdk](../../configuration.md)
+- User should have Bearer Token or API token.
+See [Getting a Genestack API token](https://odm-user-guide.readthedocs.io/en/latest/doc-odm-user-guide/getting-a-genestack-api-token.html#token-label)
 - A file describing dictionaries, e.g.: [dictionaries.json](loading-new-ontology/dictionaries.json)
 - One or more dictionaries in CSV, JSON, OWL, OBO or TTL formats, hosted at FTP or HTTP web addresses, see [dictionary example](http://purl.obolibrary.org/obo/go.owl)